Updated: Feb 10

 For real, getting frisky can wait.

-Willingly risking you or your partner's sexual health isn't sexy.
+Willingly risking your or your partner's sexual health isn't sexy.
 Peace of mind is sexy.
-Always make sure to listen to your doctor to effectively get rid of syphilis.

 John Hopkins Medicine. (n.d.).
 Herpes: HSV-1 and HSV-2.
 Retrieved from https://www.hopkinsmedicine.org/health/conditions-and-diseases/herpes-hsv1-and-hsv2

 American Sexual Health Association. (n.d.).
 Oral Herpes.
 American Sexual Health Association. https://www.ashasexualhealth.org/oral-herpes/